dr-jam/GameplayProgramming/GameProject.md

 In most projects, this will be the most complicated role as it is a point of integration for nearly all of the gameplay systems.
 Traditionally, most of the game logic is placed in a game manager singleton and is referenced as needed by other scripts.
 It is the job of your team's game logician to manage the various game states (i.e. current level, main menu, main gameplay mode) and data (i.e. time remaining, quest completion status, references to all active enemies and items).
 You will document what game states and game data you managed and what design patterns you used to complete your task.
 Charts are a great way to visually explain how parts of your game logic interact with the other gameplay systems.

 ## Sub-Roles

+### Cross-Platform

+It is common practice for games to be available on various platforms.
+The default set of platforms is Windows PC, OS X, web, and a mobile or tablet of your choosing.
+The Cross-Platform sub role is responsible for ensuring your game exports and is playable on multiple platforms.
+Your team may propose an alternate set of platforms based on the specifics of your design and development choices.
+This sub role will work with the Input and User Interface roles to ensure the game is playable on all of the target platforms.

 ### Audio